ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Bypassing the ATA lock is trivial, at this point the key has proliferated as: 7242525ABA526A5AEA726278CA42DA4A2A223A2A0A221A2A6A027A0A5CCE4A0A<br>

-The ATA key can be acquired via commercial SATA analyzer, ghetto style wirewrap+OpenBench, or even something along the lines of a firmware patched SSD based on OCZ Vertex / Jasmine hardware.
+The ATA key can be acquired via commercial SATA analyzer, ghetto style SATA<->IDE Adapter+wirewrap+OpenBench, or even something along the lines of a firmware patched SSD based on OCZ Vertex / Jasmine hardware.

 <img src=https://blog.shackspace.de/wp-content/uploads/2011/04/DSC_2883.jpg>